-Witzenberg will further implement a waste management strategy as mentioned under Programme 1.1 Sustainable provision and maintenance of basic services infrastructure - Managing of landfill sites, that will include the placement of drop-off points (transfer stations) to replace the skips.
-The drop-off points will be strategically placed in all towns with permanent personnel.
-A thorough public awareness campaign with ward committees and door-to-door visits by "Youth Working on Waste" (Programme by Department of Environmental Affairs) will ensure public buy-in.
-The project will be implemented with the assistance of Essen Municipality in Belgium with whom Witzenberg has a long-term twinning agreement.
+Witzenberg will further implement a waste management strategy as mentioned under Programme 1.1 Sustainable provision and maintenance of basic services infrastructure -

+Managing of landfill sites, that will include the placement of drop-off points (transfer stations) to replace the skips.
+The first drop-off point in Wolseley is being constructed this financial year, drop off points will be strategically placed in all towns with permanent personnel.
+A thorough public awareness campaign with ward committees and door-to-door visits by "Youth Working on -Waste" Waste Ambassadors(Programme by Department of Environmental Affairs) will ensure public buy-in.
+The project is partly funded with the assistance of Essen Municipality in Belgium with whom Witzenberg has a long-term twinning agreement.